Sir-Caljerque/dots/certs/Certs/Security+/SecurityPlus.md

 - Limiting failed login attempts

 ### Public Key Infrastructure (PKI)
-A system based on assymetric encryption.
+A system based on asymmetric encryption.
 - An example is the process of a [secure SSL/TLS tunnel process](<https://www.sectigo.com/uploads/browser/Sectigo-Quantum-Lab-Diagram.png>).
 - Ensure secure communication and data exchange on the internet.